Information vs. intelligence

 Not all intelligence software provides insights or visualizations that make sense for the end user’s requirements.
 Software that offers a higher degree of customization enables analysts to view and create intelligence that addresses their mission objectives.
 This helps eliminate noise and gives users immediate access to relevant information.

 What does this look like in a tool?
 For analysts, this could mean the ability to add or remove reports from a dashboard, or set preferences for stats and other insights that matter most to them.

 There’s no silver bullet solution for intelligence tools.
 This is why it’s valuable to be able to integrate information into proprietary solutions or commercial solutions like link analysis software.
 This helps analysts create intelligence based on a visualization tool that fits their goals.

-For example, Echosec gives analysts access to a wide range of open-source data—from social media to the dark web.
+For example, Flashpoint Physical Security Intelligence, which leverages the geospatial capabilities of Echosec, gives analysts access to a wide range of open-source data—from social media to the dark web.
 The Platform offers several data visualization and analysis features.
-However, users can also benefit from mapping Echosec-sourced information on a node-based graph using the Echosec Transforms in Maltego.
+However, users can also benefit from mapping this information on a node-based graph using Maltego Transforms.

 5. Machine learning

 AI cannot solve data overwhelm by replacing human analysts.
 However, machine learning techniques can offload straightforward but time-consuming tasks and help turn information into intelligence more efficiently.

 For example, Flashpoint PSI uses natural language processing, a machine learning technique, to automatically detect locations and content types within open-source text.
 This helps analysts analyze and triage content more efficiently than relying on manual analysis alone.

 For intelligence leaders, these capabilities have three desirable outcomes: